-When you transfer the slices to the baking sheet, you may think they are looking a little empty on filling and be tempted to add more cheese or twist them tighter.
-Don’t.
-Having done that with a few myself, it really doesn’t help, and also remember, as I said above, they are going to expand when they cook anyway.
+When you transfer the slices to the baking sheet, you may think they are looking a little empty on filling.
+You might be tempted to add more cheese or twist them tighter.
+Don't.
+Having done that with a few myself, it really doesn't help, and also remember, as I said above, they will expand when they cook anyway.

 These are the kind of snack that are really easy to make, and also easy to adapt.
 You can use different cheeses and different jams or preserves.
-Although I have to say, the combination of fig preserves and a sharp cheddar (I used Cabot‘s Vermont sharp) was pretty much perfect to me.
+Although I have to say, the combination of fig preserves and a sharp cheddar was pretty much perfect to me.

 Lightly sweet, crisp, and cheesy, these savory palmiers are a delicious any time snack.
 These were well shared with friends and got rave reviews from all.
 And disappeared in no time as a result.
 It's just as well they are so easy to make.
 Give them a try and enjoy yourself!

-- 7 oz puff pastry 200g (1 sheet, depending on size of packet)
+- 7 oz puff pastry (1 sheet, depending on size of packet)

 - Preheat the oven to 400F/200C and line a baking sheet with a silicone baking mat or parchment.